 Product liability cases are typically easier to prove than other cases involving personal injuries in Tampa, since there is no burden of proof for the defendant’s negligence.
 In car accident or truck accident cases involving auto defects, accident victims do not need to prove that the manufacturer was negligent in the design or in the manufacturing of a vehicle or part.
 Instead, the plaintiff needs only prove that he or she suffered an injury and that this injury was a direct result of an auto defect.

 Fiol Law Group may be able to help you prove your defective automobile case against a vehicle manufacturer, parts manufacturer, or distributor.
 We have years of product liability experience in the Tampa Bay area, and we understand the local laws and standards of care vehicle manufacturers owe to customers.
-Schedule a free consultation to discuss your auto defect case in more detail with a caring lawyer at Fiol Law Group, and find out if we believe you have a case.
+Schedule a free consultation to discuss your auto defect case in more detail with a caring auto accident lawyer at Fiol Law Group, and find out if we believe you have a case.
 Filing a lawsuit could end in you getting compensated for your pain and suffering, disability, emotional distress, and medical bills.